 Heinz Peter Knes: Fotografische Arbeit

-Due to new governmental decisions to contain the Covid-19 pandemic the exhibtion at Künstlerhaus Bremen will remain closed until further notice.
-The exhibition will be extended after the reopening, and can then be visited again.
+Due to governmental decisions to contain the Covid-19 pandemic the exhibition at Künstlerhaus Bremen is closed until further notice.

 Opening: Saturday, 26 September 2020, 2 – 7 pm

 Fotografische Arbeit presents research and work from various projects by the artist Heinz Peter Knes (*1969, Gemünden am Main) and places them into a new relationship with each other.
 The solo exhibition includes excerpts from Knes' photo archive, film material and text.
 The photographic process unfurls on the wall: photographs form clusters and are removed from their original context.
 These new constellations generate an array of formal, social and political narratives.
 Three stations run through the space, that dissect historical material into individual layers of meaning.
 The term "Arbeit" (work) also permits us to read this material from the late Gothic period to socialism within the context of political action.
 Thus Knes depicts ephemera from Hannah Arendt’s archive, examines the photographs as parts of the monument ensemble of the Marx-Engels Forum in Berlin, which tell of the struggles of the working class, and considers Tilman Riemenschneider’s work at the time of the Peasant War.
 Partly conceived as book projects, this material will be explored in depth for the first time in the context of an exhibition.

 What are the indicators that determine photographic perception and how are these interpreted?
 In his collection of material, Knes focuses on the production, display and reading of images and their effects on the collective pictorial memory.
 Research and process are revealed and photographs are detached from their formal interpretation.
 These images are themselves at work and function within the realm of objects and processes.